mkbansal0588/AZDevops/modules/module05a.md

 ## :tada: Summary

-This module provided an overview of how to do terraform deployment at scale.
+This module provided an overview of No Code ETL using data factory.

 **[Next Module >](../modules/module05b.md)**